FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/working_efficiently_with_jupyter_lab.md

 ```
 The `skeleton` module is just a test module that [PyScaffold] provides (omit it with `putup --no-skeleton ...`) and we import the Fibonacci function `fib` from it.
 You can now just test this function by calling `fib(42)` for instance.

-At that point we have already accomplished several good practices.
-We have nicely separated our notebook from the actual implementation and since we have a proper Python package we could even package and distribute it by just calling `python setup.py bdist_wheel` and use [twine] to upload it to some artefact store like [PyPI] or [devpi] for internal-only use.
+At that point after having only adhered to a single good practice, we already benefit from many advantages.
+Since we have nicely separated our notebook from the actual implementation, we can package and distribute our code by just calling `python setup.py bdist_wheel` and use [twine] to upload it to some artefact store like [PyPI] or [devpi] for internal-only use.
+Another big plus is that having a package allows us to collaboratively work on the source code in your package using git.
+On the other hand using git with notebooks is a big pain since it its format is not really designed to be human-readable and thus merge conflicts are a horror.
 Still we haven't yet added any functionality, so let's see how we do about that.

-### 2. Move functionality to the package
+### 2. Extract functionality from the notebook

 We start with loading the [Boston housing dataset] into a dataframe with columns of the lower-cased feature names and the target variable *price*:
 ```python